TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-If we send a message, a post request to the / of the page occurs behind the scenes.
-It doesn't appears to be a important functionality.
+If we submit a message, a `POST` request is sent to `/`.
+This doesn't seem to be an important functionality.

 <br />